FridayOrtiz/Friday811.github.io/_posts/2026-05-08-TURN-THAT-SHIT-OFF.md

-There's also academic work — Kurmus et al.'s NDSS 2017 paper on attack-surface metrics, the ktrim work out of TU Braunschweig — and this audit's per-symbol score is loosely downstream of that framing.
+There's also academic work — Kurmus et al.'s NDSS 2017 paper on attack-surface metrics, the ktrim work out of TU Braunschweig — and this audit's per-symbol score is in the same category.
+It would be silly to pretend academic precedent doesn't exist; the score formula itself is bespoke.
 The contribution here, I suppose, is "functioning operator-facing pipeline that catches what the compliance lists are 2-4 years behind on."

 ## I want to harden my laptop, but not so hard it becomes a brick, can you help?

-The deliverables are in [the audit repo TBD]:
+The deliverables are in [the audit repo](https://github.com/FridayOrtiz/turn-that-shit-off):

 - `hardening.conf` — drop into `/etc/modprobe.d/`, rebuild
   initramfs (`update-initramfs -u`, `dracut -f`, or `mkinitcpio -P`,